 But, as pointed out by Apple Insider, Apple filed a patent application for a device in 2013 that described a method of “optical modulation using an image sensor,” hinting that the company may have been working on new ways to utilize light to transmit data.

-I’m doing Masters in information Security.
-I completed my Bachelors in Software Engineering from Comsats University Islamabad.
-I worked in web development (front-back-end) from recent back years.
-With the passage of time I took interest in Hacking.
-I started blogging from late 2015.
+Kamran Mohsin is a Certified Ethical Hacker.
+Currently working as a Penetration Tester within a private company in Pakistan.
+He is also doing Masters in information Security.
+He worked in web development (front-back-end) from recent back years.
+With the passage of time he took interest in Hacking and started to write blogs on IS from late 2015.